 Much of the research into a cure for retinitis pigmentosa is genotype specific.
 When Usher 1F Collaborative was founded in December 2013, there was minimal research for type 1F.
 Today, we have provided significant funding to four major research labs that specialize in Usher Syndrome research:

-- Edwin Stone, M.D., Ph.D., at the University of Iowa Wynn Institute for Vision Research, is developing gene replacement therapy, a technique used successfully for other types of retinitis pigmentosa, to replace the mutated gene in the eye, halting further progression of vision loss and restoring some lost vision.
+- Edwin Stone, M.D., Ph.D., at the University of Iowa Institute for Vision Research, is developing gene replacement therapy, a technique used successfully for other types of retinitis pigmentosa, to replace the mutated gene in the eye, as well as stem cell therapy using patients’ own skin cells, to halt further progression of vision loss and restore lost vision.

-- Monte Westerfield, Ph.D., at the University Of Oregon Institute Of Neuroscience, is developing an animal model of the Usher 1F mutation, with plans to use this model upon its completion this winter to test potential drug treatments.
+- Monte Westerfield, Ph.D., at the University Of Oregon Institute Of Neuroscience, has developed a zebrafish model of the Usher 1F mutation and is using it to test drugs that hold the potential to halt or slow the progression of vision loss.

-- Livia Carvalho, Ph.D., at the University of Western Australia, will be collaborating with Dr. Ahmed to develop gene replacement therapy for Usher 1F.
+- Livia Carvalho, Ph.D., at the University of Western Australia, is collaborating with Dr. Ahmed to develop gene replacement therapy for Usher 1F.

 Right now, parents of children with type 1F are sitting and watching their children’s vision fade while clinical trials for other Usher genotypes are offering encouragement and hope to others.
 Yet, we can only sit by and watch this disease rob our children of their chance for a full and vibrant life.
 Please help make hope a reality for those with type 1F.

 Mission: The purpose of Usher 1F Collaborative is to fund medical research to find an effective treatment to save or restore the vision of those with Usher Syndrome type 1F.

 Vision: Working together, we can ensure that no child will face an ever darkening world from Usher Syndrome type 1F and no adult will live in darkness and silence.